AnthonyTippy/Crestron-EDK-Superscripts/README.md

 5. Run the script!

-#### NOTE: The script is not perfect and can take some time, but I've tried to provide as much updates regarding the processes it runs to show progress.

 # Here's the exact flow of the script

 1. Script attempts to connect /authenticate to device in IP list via the following methods (in order)
+- SSH crestron default password
 - SSH with username/password provided
-- SSH crestron default password
-- SSH admin/admin credentials
 - If port 22 not open, it tries to connect via CTP admin admin
-- If port 41795 is not open and all above methods have failed, script displays "error connecting" message and logs it appropriately
+- If port 22 is not open and all above methods have failed, script displays "error connecting" message and logs it appropriately

 #### Additionally, during this process the script runs "Get-VersionInfo" which provides a wealth of information about the device such as Model #, serial #, mac address, firmware version, compile date...etc